How to Reduce Chronic Inflammation

 -Stretch. your body has 3 holistic systems in it, Nervous system, vascular system, and connective tissue.

 -Eliminate gluten!
-If you give up gluten for the next 21 days, that could be the most important thing I tell you today.-Every morning list at least 1 thing that you are grateful for in your life.
+If you give up gluten for the next 21 days, that could be the most important thing I tell you today.

 10 Ways in 10 Days to Stop Your Suffering and Live a Pain Free Life.